 36. What are the defences to registered design infringement actions?

-- Use for experimental or research purposes.
+- Use for experimental or research purposes and so on.

-- Use of vessels or aircraft merely passing through Japan and products existing in Japan before filing of the patent application.

-- · Right is invalid.
+- Right is invalid.

-- Prior user's right.
+- · Prior user's right.

 - No infringement.

 - Exhaustion of the right.

 37. What are the remedies in registered design infringement actions?